 Empowerment stands for work approaches that encourage people to discover their own strengths and to achieve a higher degree of autonomy and self-determination.

-The term empowerment comes from the English language and means something like “self-empowerment, empowerment, empowerment”.
-Originally originating in pedagogy, empowerment aims to strengthen people’s existing abilities and to exploit their resources.
+Originally coming from pedagogy, empowerment aims to strengthen people’s existing abilities and to exploit their resources.

 - The ability to recognize and proactively advocate for one’s own needs and interests.

 - Creating desired changes oneself (freeing oneself from stressful life circumstances).

 - Create their own access to information and resources and use them for their own benefit.

 - Making decisions on one’s own responsibility.

 Empowerment in the psychosocial field

 Empowerment is also a main focus in the psychosocial field: Elderly people, people with disabilities and those with mental illness, are encouraged and supported to live self-determined and autonomous lives.
 These people are encouraged to draw on their existing resources, which they need to shape their lives.

 Empowerment in companies